 Regardless of the headphones, you’re very likely to hate the sound of your voice; we all do in the beginning.
 That’s just how our skulls are; all of our lives, we hear the distorted sound of our voice while sounding completely different to others.
 However, by the time you’ve started your podcast, people have been listening to you for at least a couple of years already.
 So there’s hardly any reason to let such insecurity distract you.
 None at all.

 Picking the right podcasting space can eliminate the good half of the issues the lack of professional equipment causes.
-The first home studio setup that most likely pops up in your head is using your empty garage, basement, or spare bedroom for recording.
+The first budget-friendly podcast studio setup that most likely pops up in your head is using your empty garage, basement, or spare bedroom for recording.
 However, it’s the exact opposite that you need.

 Ideally, your home studio should have as many closets and bookshelves as possible, curtains on the windows, fabric furniture, carpets on the floor—the more junk in the “studio,” the better.
 This way, there won’t be as many empty hard surfaces that will create reverb in your audio.